 Here are some ways to get your groove on, rock out or sing along with your favorite hits that make boom boxes, CD players and stereo systems look old-school.

 TuneIn is similar to iHeartRadio, as it lets you listen to over 100,000 live radio stations across the nation.
 However, TuneIn also offers exclusive music channels curated for every mood and taste, as well as access to live sports, news and more.
-They also offer a premium service, with commercial-free news and music and fewer ads on live radio, for $9.99 per month or $99.99 per year.
+They also offer a premium service, with commercial-free news and music and fewer ads on live radio, for $9.99 per month.
 It offers a free trial, too, but the length of the trial depends on the plan you sign up for.

 YouTube has long been the place to listen to songs for free.
 But did you know they have a site specifically dedicated to streaming music?
 YouTube Music lets you listen to any song you want to, and you can upload up to 100,000 songs of your audio files to stream from the cloud.
 It also integrates plenty of videos of your favorite bands and artists for you to enjoy.